Smoothed Differentiation¶

 Limitations¶

-Currently supports zero and nonnegative cones only (LPs and QPs).
+Currently supports zero, nonnegative, and second-order cones (LPs, QPs, and SOCPs).
 Using

-diff_method='smoothed'with SOC, exponential, or power cones will raise an error.
+diff_method='smoothed'with exponential or power cones will raise an error.
 If you need smoothed differentiation for other cone types, please contact us.Adds overhead from post-convergence refinement iterations (typically 30–50%).